Let’s get right to it, shall we? That cat is definitely out of the bag.

 The (not so) obvious features, easily managed

 Most Mux Player capabilities don’t require special configurations to work.
-Its UI and playback engine automatically reconfigures itself depending on the stream type selected (
+Its UI and playback engine automatically reconfigures itself depending on the stream type selected (on-demand, live, ll-live).

 Many controls are responsive to the viewer’s context (Chromecast, Airplay), and others — such as Mute and Skip Forward/Backward — can be directly manipulated if you so choose.